 To be more exact, work from home opportunities for employees cover the following:

-- Flexible working hours: better life-work balance.
+- Flexible working hours during the week: better life-work balance.

 - No need for a daily long-distance commute.